 A priori it is not clear that such a sparse graph should exist (for $t$ a constant) for a point set in $\Re^d$, since the robustness property looks quite strong.
 Surprisingly, Bose~\etal~\cite{bdms-rgs-13} showed that one can construct a $\Of(k^2)$-robust $\Of(1)$-spanner with $\Of(n \log n)$ edges.
-Bose \etal \cite{bdms-rgs-13} proved various other bounds in the same vain on the size for one-dimensional and higher-dimensional point sets -- see \tabref{b:d:m:s:summary} for a summary of their relevant results.
-Their most closely related result is that for the one-dimensional point set $\PS=\{1,2,\dots,n\}$ and for any $t \geq 1$ at least $\Omega(n\log{n})$ edges are needed to construct an $\Of(k)$-robust $t$-spanner.
+Bose \etal \cite{bdms-rgs-13} proved various other bounds in the same vein on the size of one-dimensional and higher-dimensional point sets.
+Their most closely related result is that for the one-dimensional point set, $\PS=\{1,2,\dots,n\}$ and for any $t \geq 1$, at least $\Omega(n\log{n})$ edges are needed to construct an $\Of(k)$-robust $t$-spanner.

 An open problem left by Bose \etal~\cite{bdms-rgs-13} is the construction of $\Of(k)$-robust spanners -- they only provide the easy upper bound of $\Of(n^2)$ for this case.
 In this paper, we present several constructions for this case with optimal or near-optimal size.
-These results even hold for a stronger requirement on the spanners, which we call $\epsR$-reliable.
+These results even hold for a stronger requirement on the spanners, defined next.

 \paragraph{$\epsR$-reliable spanners.} We are interested in building spanners where the loss is only fractional.
 Specifically, given a parameter $\epsR$, we consider the function $f(k) = (1+\epsR)k$.
 The loss in this case is $\lossX{k} = f(k)-k = \epsR k$.
 A $(1+\epsR)k$-robust $t$-spanner is \emphi{$\epsR$-reliable $t$-spanner}.